Operational Notice · Effective May 31, 2026

 The Geometric Proof:

 Imhotep unified architecture, medicine, and mathematics into a single discipline.
-The Step Pyramid demonstrates precise geometric ratios — each successive tier following proportional reduction.
+The Step Pyramid shows precise geometric ratios — each successive tier following proportional reduction.
 He was later deified as the god of wisdom, medicine, and architecture, proving that the ancients understood geometry as the foundation of both healing and building.

 The inscription on the base of Djoser’s statue (Cairo JE 49889):